palms not passion

 So don't rush Palm Sunday.

 Fill up on good things.
 Fill up on palms, and hosannas, and the outright jubilant goodness of this holiday.
-Everyone recognizes Jesus as the Messiah, the Chosen One - and if we have eyes to see, we can recognize him, too.
+The crowds recognize Jesus as the Messiah, the Chosen One - and if we have eyes to see, we can recognize him, too.
 We can celebrate and sing.
 We can be so moved by his humility and tenderness that we lay down our cloaks as he rides by, down into Jerusalem on the back of a donkey, down into the ruin to come.

 But now, for today and for tomorrow, too: Sing hosannas.
 Lay down your palms.
 Fill up on good things.